Catholic Charities USA: 1980s to present

 Pope John Paul II addressed the national conference of Catholic Charities USA in San Antonio, Texas, on September 14, 1987.
 His call for increased efforts on behalf of the poor and "to reform structures which cause or perpetuate their oppression" prompted coverage of the organization's activism, including, according to the New York Times, "a wide range of projects in antipoverty, legal aid, voter registration, housing and community organization."

 During the 2012 debate over the Patient Protection and Affordable Care Act, Catholic Charities USA was among the Catholic groups that expressed support for the Obama administration's efforts to address religious objections to some features of its implementation, even as the National Conference of Catholic Bishops opposed the administration's proposals as part of a larger government attack on religious liberty.
 Several diocesan branches of Catholic Charities participated in a lawsuit against provisions related to birth control insurance coverage, but not the national organization.

 Catholic Charities USA has endorsed the DREAM Act and the Obama administration's deferral of action against some younger immigrants.
 Catholic Charities sponsors efforts to reduce homelessness in the United States, with cooperation with state and local government.
 In Saint Paul, Minnesota, Catholic Charities manages the Dorothy Day homeless shelter as well as the Higher Ground Saint Paul Shelter which provides shelter drop-in meals and career services.

+In 2025, during the Second presidency of Donald Trump, Catholic Charities USA received a federal funding freeze due to the organization’s prioritization of immigrant affairs such as resettlement into American communities.

 Controversies

 Boston

 Between about 1985 and 1995, Catholic Charities of Boston, which contracted with the state's Department of Social Services and accepted state funds in support of their adoption services program, placed 13 children with gay couples out of 720 adoptions.
 Catholic Charities President Rev. J. Bryan Hehir explained the practice: "If we could design the system ourselves, we would not participate in adoptions to gay couples, but we can't.
 We have to balance various goods."
 The agency had never sought an exemption from the state's anti-discrimination statute, which had taken effect in 1989.

 In December 2005, the lay-dominated board of Catholic Charities of Boston voted unanimously to continue gay adoptions.
 On February 28, 2006, Archbishop Seán P. O'Malley and Hehir met with Governor Mitt Romney to make the case for an exemption from the state's non-discrimination statute, but Romney told them he was unable to help.
 They considered and rejected the idea of a lawsuit.
-On March 10, O'Malley and leaders of Catholic Charities of the Archdiocese of Boston announced that the agency would terminate its adoption work effective June 30, rather than continue to place children under the guardianship of homosexuals.
+On March 10, O'Malley and leaders of Catholic Charities of the Archdiocese of Boston announced that the agency would terminate its adoption work effective June 30, rather than continue to place children under the guardianship of gay people.
 The statement did not distinguish between gay and lesbian individuals and those in same-sex relationships.
 Hehir said "This is a difficult and sad day for Catholic Charities.
 We have been doing adoptions for more than 100 years."